 A study completed by World Agroforestry Centre scientists on fertilizer trees that capture nitrogen from the air and transfer it to the soil indicates that their use can reduce the need for commercial nitrogen fertilizers by up to 75 percent while doubling or tripling crop yields.
 “These results should make agroforestry appealing to farmers,” Garrity noted.

-In May, UNEP, the World Agroforestry Centre and the UN General Environment Facility being managed by the World Bank launched the Carbon Benefits Project, a partnership with an initial $9.16 million worth of funding that aims to bring together the latest remote sensing technology and analysis, soil carbon modeling, ground-based measurements and statistical analysis to fill this void.
+In May 2009, UNEP, the World Agroforestry Centre, and the UN General Environment Facility, which the World Bank manages, launched the Carbon Benefits Project.
+This partnership, which has received an initial $9.16 million in funding, aims to fill this void by combining the latest remote sensing technology and analysis, soil carbon modeling, ground-based measurements, and statistical analysis.

-The University of East Anglia’s Overseas Development Group, Colorado State University, the World Wildlife Foundation (WWF) and Michigan State University are partnering with national organizations in a number of countries to see the project through to fruition.
+The University of East Anglia’s Overseas Development Group, Colorado State University, the World Wildlife Foundation (WWF), and Michigan State University are partnering with national organizations in several countries to bring the project to fruition.

-UN Under-Secretary General and UNEP executive director Achim Steiner has been emphasizing the need to take a natural and man-made systems-wide approach as he has been promoting the widespread development, promotion and adoption of sustainable agricultural practices that can address food, energy and job security, as well as poverty and the preservation of biodiversity.
+Former UN Under-Secretary-General and UNEP executive director Achim Steiner has emphasized the need for a natural and man-made systems-wide approach.
+He has been promoting the widespread development, promotion, and adoption of sustainable agricultural practices that address food, energy, job security, poverty, and biodiversity preservation.

 Steiner has also been urging government leaders and representatives to incorporate policies and measures that do so into any global climate change agreement that succeeds the Kyoto Protocol.
-Doing so is critical, particularly given the urgency of reaching a global climate accord in Copenhagen this December, a development that proponents have been working hard to bring about.
+Doing so is critical, particularly given the urgency of reaching an international climate accord in Copenhagen this December, a development that proponents have been working hard to bring about.